puli/docs.puli.io/mapping-resources.rst

 Mapping Resources
 -----------------

-Puli paths can be mapped to files or directories with the ``puli map`` command:
+Puli paths can be mapped to files or directories with the ``puli path map``
+command:

 .. code-block:: text

-    $ puli map /acme/blog res
+    $ puli path map /acme/blog res

 The first argument is a Puli path, followed by one or more paths in your project.
 By convention, Puli paths should contain your vendor and package name